Sugar Palm Fruit and Its Health Benefits

 In many places of India where the Toddy palm trees are grown, the ripened fruit is covered with clay as it falls to the ground and a plant thus gets reproduced.
 Later the tender shoot popping out of the fruit is boiled, roasted and eaten.
 The fleshy stems are found to be very nutritious and fibrous.

 The ripened pulp of the sugar palm is jelly like tender, flat and round with a light brown skin.
 The inner portion is a juicy socket structure.
-It has a mild sweet taste.
+It has a mild sweet taste similar to that of tender coconut water.
 The pulp or the seeds become harder as they grow older.

 1. Palm seeds are considered as a delicacy in India and other asian countries where the Palmyra trees are grown.
 During early summer, they are sold in markets and for a limited period of time.
 Summer holidays are enjoyed by preparing different types of drinks, pancakes and dishes prepared from the nutritious pulp.